-Fast forward to today: I fly around the world training and advising senior executives and governments how to negotiate and communicate.
+Fast forward to today: I fly around the world training and advising senior executives and governments how to negotiate and manage disputes.
 I’ve been able to help people all over the world on some of the most challenging and fascinating conflicts and negotiations there are.
 I’ve gone from working with guerrilla groups in Colombia, to negotiating death threats from the Russian mafia, to coaching C-level executives on deals worth as much as 400 million USD.

 More importantly, I have used the same skills to build personal relationships with influential people in my own life, start and grow my own business and even convince the odd lady or two to go against better judgment and enter into a romantic relationship with me (admittedly, some were more odd than others).
 Full Disclosure though: I never did get that horse.

-The fact that I have become known as an “expert” in this field is proof that negotiation, communication and managing conflict are skills that ANYBODY can improve.
+The fact that I have become known as an “expert” in this field is proof that negotiation, and managing conflict are skills that ANYBODY can improve.

 The question is not if but how you can become significantly better at these core business and life skills.
 Thenegotiationblog.com attempts to answer that.

 ConMan Talk (Conflict Management Talk) does much of the same thing in podcast form.
 I write and podcast to boil down everything I have learned through my work into simple, practical concepts.
 My hope is that the ideas you find here will help you reach the next level in your work and personal life.

 Make sure you get on the email list so that you don’t miss a thing.